-Editor: We’re back after a little hiatus with a new edition of True Doctor Stories.
-I couldn’t be more excited to introduce Dr. Eric Tait.
+Editor: We're back with a new edition of True Doctor Stories.
+I couldn't be more excited to introduce Dr. Eric Tait.
 He is a board-certified Internal Medicine physician, who also happens to have an MBA.
 Not only is he still practicing in a large multi-specialty practice, but he is also the President of Vernonville Asset Management (VAM), a boutique private investment firm focused on alternative investment strategies.

 How’d you come up with the idea for the company & how did you get started?